metacpan/metacpan-vagrant/_builder/README.md

 Each of these vm's builds on the previous VM

-- vm_basic
+- vm_debian

-	At the moment we are using http://www.emken.biz/vagrant-boxes/debsqueeze64.box which we have a copy of [on S3](http://mcvbox.s3-website-us-east-1.amazonaws.com/)
+	At the moment we are using a debian squeeze .box which we have a copy of [on S3](http://mcvbox.s3-website-us-east-1.amazonaws.com/)

 - vm_base